CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-7.md

 **Note**: To perform this task, the GitHub repository should be public.
 If the repository visibility is private, please go to the settings of the repository and change the visibility to public.

-1. Login to GitHub where the `devsecops-2` repository was created.
+1. Log in to GitHub where the `devsecops-2` repository was created.

 2. Select the **settings** ***(1)*** tab from the GitHub browser tab.
 Click on **Advanced security** ***(2)*** under the security side blade.